 If you plan on visiting the most popular tourist spots, it may be a wise investment to purchase a pass.
 The Hong Kong iVenture Card offers discount entry to seven major attractions including Macau Tower, Madame Tussuads and the Sky100 Hong Kong Observation Deck, plus either access to Ocean Park, a Big Bus Hong Kong Tour, a Watertours cruise or a three-course meal.
 The pass is good for 5 days and is available to buy online.
-There are a number of interesting tours in Hong kong but you haven’t seen it until you’ve booked passage on a Star Ferry, a fleet of electric-diesel vessels with names like Celestial Star, Twinkling Star and Morning Star.
+There are a number of interesting tours, but you haven’t truly seen Hong Kong until you’ve booked passage on a Star Ferry.
+Stay Ferry is a fleet of electric-diesel vessels with names like Celestial Star, Twinkling Star, and Morning Star.
 It is one of the cheapest and most worthwhile attractions in Hong Kong.
 Booking is easy with fares available from the airport.

 Food and Drink in Hong Kong

 Visitors to Hong Kong will find great authentic food from all parts of China, including Cantonese, Peking, Swatow, Shanghai, Szechuan, and Hakka.
 Better still, there is the opportunity to sample them in a variety of settings – from aboard a sampan boat in Causeway Bay, on a floating restaurant at Aberdeen, in a Kowloon back-street restaurant or street market, or the dining room of a luxury hotel.

 For drinks, it is good to note that most Chinese people do not order alcohol before dinner.
 Regional drinks include Zhian jing (a rice wine), Liang hua pei (plum brandy), Bai jiu (a white spirit), Kaolian (a whisky), and locally brewed beers San Miguel and Tsingtao.